11 Day Tastes of Southern Australia

 You’re on your own today.
 Well, not really, because your Travel Director is at your service to help arrange optional experiences.
 Perhaps enjoy a strong coffee in one of Melbourne’s atmospheric laneways.
 Adrenaline junkie?
 Linger in the city, gaining bird’s-eye views from the Melbourne Skydeck at the Eureka Tower, the Southern Hemisphere’s highest attraction, looming almost 300 metres above the ground.
 Or, perhaps exploring the city on foot with a History and Donuts Walking Tour is more your thing.
 Animal lover?
 Venture out on a Phillip Island little penguin tour to see hundreds of these cute creatures pad from the ocean along the sand back to snuggle in their burrows for the night (all own expense).
 The choice is yours.

-Emus and koalas… oh my!
-These are just a couple of the animals you’ll likely spot as you drive through Tower Hill Wildlife Reserve – housed in a dormant volcanic crater.
-Remarkably, this pocket of paradise was once wasteland, transformed by volunteers.
+On the shores of Tae Rak (Lake Condah), explore the World Heritage listed Budj Bim Cultural Landscape.
+The lake spans 1,700 hectares of significant wetlands and stony rises right next to the historic lava flows of Budj Bim National Park.
+On this MAKE TRAVEL MATTER® Experience, learn how the Gunditjmara people worked with natural resources on a short walk of the lake, Australia’s oldest aquaculture system.
 More volcanic history awaits across the South Australian border in Mt.
 Gambier, home to the crater-filling Blue Lake.
 Because it’s very blue.
 And it’s a lake.
-By now you’ll be pretty thirsty, so it’s a good thing the Coonawarra wine region is around the corner.
+By now you’ll be pretty thirsty, so it’s a good thing the Coonawarra wine region is just around the corner.
 After a few sips, you may find yourself getting deep – literally.
-Naracoorte’s Alexandra Cave is a maze of delicate needle-like stalactites and massive twisting columns.
+Naracoorte’s Alexandra Cave is a maze of delicate, needle-like stalactites and massive twisting columns.

 The Fleurieu Peninsula is a natural adventure playground, all rolling hills, rugged clifftops and sandy beaches.
 Seaside Victor Harbor turns on the charms – take a horse drawn tram ride out to Granite Island (own expense) – before your ferry blasts its horn.
 All aboard for Kangaroo Island, home to native wildlife like sea lions, koalas and diverse bird species.
 Your destination is Kingscote.